DaedaluxxX/CyberCodeOnline/contribution/item/community-lore/LEGENDARY_UPGRADE_MODULE_CACHE.md

-The Upgrade Modual Cache, a simple device with a multitude of potential uses.
-Its quite lite and fairly small in size.
-You need a special 3d printer to be able to use it.
-You know that it provides a simple yet effective way to enhance your weapons.
+At first glance, the Legendary Upgrade Modual Cache seems no different from the sea of other caches collected from the depths of dungeons–a simple device with a multitude of potential uses, lite and fairly small in size.
+However, for the trained eye, the delicate wiring and fuchsia glow emanating from the underside of the cache tells a different story.
+Without a doubt, whatever is stored in this cache can bring great power to your equipment.

+"Haven't come across one of these in some time–heck, it's been so long that I almost forgot **[REDACTED]** once produced these!
+Here, if you come across any more of these rare babies, remember to save them until you have the skills to produce higher level equipment."